turbot/steampipe-plugin-shodan/docs/tables/shodan_host_service.md

 ---
-title: "Steampipe Table: shodan_host_service - Query OCI Shodan Host Services using SQL"
+title: "Steampipe Table: shodan_host_service - Query Shodan Host Services using SQL"
 description: "Allows users to query Shodan Host Services, providing insights into the services running on a particular host, including the port, transport protocol, and product information."
 ---

-# Table: shodan_host_service - Query OCI Shodan Host Services using SQL
+# Table: shodan_host_service - Query Shodan Host Services using SQL

 Shodan is a search engine for internet-connected devices.
 It provides a wealth of information about hosts, including open ports, protocols, and services.
 This information is crucial for security researchers, network administrators, and penetration testers to understand the digital footprint of a host.

 ## Table Usage Guide

 The `shodan_host_service` table provides insights into the services running on a specific host within the Shodan search engine.
 As a security researcher or network administrator, explore service-specific details through this table, including ports, protocols, and product information.
 Utilize it to uncover information about a host's digital footprint, such as open ports and the services running on them.

+**Important Notes**
+- You must specify the `ip` in the `where` clause to query this table.

 ## Examples